csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

 The OSC data sent by Processing can be read by Csound using its own OSC opcodes.
 The following example simply reads in data transmitted by Arduino's analog pin 0 and prints changed values to the terminal.
-To read in data from all analog and digital inputs you can use Iain McCurdy's&nbsp;
+To read in data from all analog and digital inputs you can use Iain McCurdy's [Arduino_Processing_OSC_Csound.csd](../resources/SourceMaterials/Arduino_Processing_OSC_Csound.csd).
-[Arduino_Processing_OSC_Csound.csd](../resources/SourceMaterials/Arduino_Processing_OSC_Csound.csd).

 #### **_EXAMPLE 08B02_Processing_to_Csound.csd_**